Crepidotus variabilis

 Crepidotus variabilis is a species of saprophytic fungi in the family Crepidotaceae.
 It is commonly known as a variable oysterling in the United Kingdom and is seen there in autumn.
-May occur solitary, but more often in small scattered groups from summer to autumn on twigs and other woody debris of braod leaved trees.
+May occur solitary, but more often in small scattered groups from summer to autumn on twigs and other woody debris of broad-leaved trees.
 Very common but often confused with Crepidotus cesatii.